CIS5650-Fall-2024/Project1-CUDA-Flocking/README.md

 * For each implementation, how does changing the number of boids affect performance?
 Why do you think this is?

   * Generally, the more boids there are, the slower the program runs.
-However when boids are less than 100,000 this isn't obvious when using uniform grids — the bottleneck maybe on the host side.
-Also, the FPS drops when uniform grids are less than 10,000 — I guess it's because the boids are too scattered so the program will go over nearly every grid.
-Under that circumstance the I/O to the memory is close to the brute force.
+However when boids are less than 20,000 this is contrary when using uniform grids — I guess it's because the boids are too scattered so the program will go over nearly every grid.
+Under that circumstance the I/O to the memory is close to the brute force and plus the extra `if...else...` branches, the performance may be worse than brute force.

 * For each implementation, how does changing the block count and block size affect performance?
 Why do you think this is?

-  * To be honest, I haven't found the specific relation between block size and performance.
+  * To be honest, I haven't found any specific relation between block size and performance.
 But one thing for sure is that the size of 32 is the most disadvantageous to the performance on my machine.

 * For the coherent uniform grid: did you experience any performance improvements with the more coherent uniform grid?
 Was this the outcome you expected?
 Why or why not?

   * Yes.
-If there are less uniform grids, the program will do much more checks and the performance will get closer to the brute force.
+If there are less uniform grids, which means the size of cell is larger, I believe the program will have to check more boids and the performance will get closer to the brute force.

 * Did changing cell width and checking 27 vs 8 neighboring cells affect performance?
 Why or why not?
 Be careful: it is insufficient (and possibly incorrect) to say that 27-cell is slower simply because there are more cells to check!

-  * Increasing cell width (decreasing cell number) will significantly harm the performance.
-The larger the cell is, the more boids need to be checked.
-  * checking 27 neighboringis actually faster than chekcing 8 neighboringcells.
-I think it's because: 1. when checking 27 neighboring cells, the cell width can be the half of those when checking 8, thus the search area increase by a factor of 3.375, not 27; 2. when checking 27 neighboring cells, there will be less `if... else` branches. recalling the knowledge of `warp`, branche statements will harm the performance.
+  * Checking 27 neighboring cells is actually significantly faster than chekcing 8 neighboring cells.
+I think it's because: 1. when checking 27 neighboring cells, the cell width can be the half of those when checking 8, thus the search volume decrease to 0.421875 of the origin volume; 2. when checking 27 neighboring cells, there will be less `if...else...` branches (and it's more possible that all threads are in the same branch); recalling the knowledge of `warp`, branch statements will harm the performance.
+  * Besides, checking 27 cells is much easier to code.

 ## Feedback

-* There is a bug in coherent grids when boids size is small.
-See the [my post in Ed Discussion](https://edstem.org/us/courses/28083/discussion/1757498).
+* There is an unsolved bug in coherent grids when boids size is small.
+See [my post in Ed Discussion](https://edstem.org/us/courses/28083/discussion/1757498).

 * At first all my boids would disapear quickly.
 It took me a while before I realize it's because some values were divided by zero.

-*